Asteroid 2017 AG13 That Passed Earth On Monday At A Distance Of 120,000 Miles, Half Distance To The Moon, Was Spotted Only Two Days Earlier

 Meanwhile, astronomers continue to warn about the danger of delaying a coordinated response to the asteroid threat.

-Last December, Dr Joseph Nuth, at NASA’s Goddard Space Flight Center in Maryland, warned at the annual meeting of the American Geophysical Union that we are unprepared for an asteroid strike.
+Last December, Dr. Joseph Nuth, at NASA’s Goddard Space Flight Center in Maryland, warned at the annual meeting of the American Geophysical Union that we are unprepared for an asteroid strike.

 Impacts by large asteroids capable of causing Earth-wide devastation are relatively rare.
 Scientists estimate that they occur once in about 50 to 60 million years.